 ITS 399 Departmental Internship (1, 2, 3, or 4 hrs.)
 This course provides students the opportunity to participate in a professionally-supervised work experience related to their academic program and career interests.
 The intern is the chief architect of his/her learning and must initiate his/her own learning goals, keep a learning journal, participate in regular discussions with a faculty sponsor and complete a final project.
 Students must complete the necessary online form through the Internship Coordinator in the Center for Career Development.
 The intern will be awarded elective credit in the department associated with the internship experience and will receive credit on a CR/D/F basis.
-Prerequisites: Junior standing and initial discussion with the Internship Coordinator.
+Prerequisites: Sophomore standing and initial discussion with the Internship Coordinator and approval from academic advisor.
+(Sophomores may take only one credit of ITS 399 except with approval of the Internship Coordinator and his/her academic advisor.)